batel-arnon/sudoku/README.md

 # sudoka game
-this game similat to sudoku but with extra rule i invented. to play you can enter codect.co/sudoka enjoy!
+this game similar to sudoku but with extra rule i invented. to play you can enter codect.co/sudoka enjoy!